-Oral History Queensland (OHQ) delivers the 2019 Oral History Australia (OHA) Biennial Conference at State Library of Queensland, starting 10 – 13 October.
-Registrations are still open inviting you to an exciting program including keynote Katrina Srigley, Gaa Bi Kidwaad Maa Nbisiing/The Stories of Nbisiing: Relational story listening and storytelling on Nbisiing Nishnaabeg territory.
-The workshops scheduled for 10 October with Hamish Sewell and Alistair Thomson are filling up quickly.
+Oral History Queensland (OHQ) delivered the Oral History Australian (OHA) Biennial Conference in partnership with State Library of Queensland in October 2019.
+The program included keynote Katrina Srigley, Gaa Bi Kidwaad Maa Nbisiing/The Stories of Nbisiing: Relational story listening and storytelling on Nbisiing Nishnaabeg territory.
+Access more about the conference wrap-up at Oral History Australia (OHA).

-A forum will explore Oral histories in the future with presentations by Geert Vermiere of Milena Principle; podcaster, academic and journalist – Siobhan McHugh; Sarah Rood – Way Back When.
+A forum explored Oral histories in the future with presentations by Geert Vermiere of Milena Principle – podcaster, academic and journalist; Siobhan McHugh; Sarah Rood – Way Back When.

-Hamish Sewell of Soundtrails and panellists Lorina Barker, Kerry Charlton, Sadie Heckenberg and Katrina Srigley will explore Indigenous Oral History: the challenges and opportunities.
+Hamish Sewell of Soundtrails and panellists Lorina Barker, Kerry Charlton, Sadie Heckenberg and Katrina Srigley explored Indigenous Oral History: the challenges and opportunities.

-The program also offers optional day tours on the final day.
-The tour to Logan City and surrounds will interpret the colonial history and landscape of the Eagleby Wetlands, Tamborine and Veresdale Hotel.
-This tour is possible through Regional Arts Development Fund and the partnership between Queensland Government and Logan City Council supporting local arts and culture in regional Queensland.
+Delegates participated in day tours to Logan City and surrounds to experience an interpretation of colonial history and the landscape of the Eagleby Wetlands, Tamborine and Veresdale Hotel regions.
+The tour was made possible by a Regional Arts Development Fund grant and partnership between State Government and Logan City Council supporting local arts and culture in regional Queensland.

-The words Greg has symbolically placed on the compass points in the second image are designed to activate discussion about local place names around and within the Logan landscape and explore their relationships.
+The words Greg symbolically placed on the compass points above were designed to activate discussion about local place names within the Logan landscape and explore their relationships.

 Did you know Mt Cotton was named for Sir Sydney Cotton, a convict supervisor at Moreton Bay?
 Previously, Sir Sydney was knighted for his actions in the 1857 uprising in India, writing an account of his experience in ‘Nine years on the North West Frontier of India‘.